SumanjaliVijay06/ReactWeatherInsightsDashboard/README.md

 ## Demo
 checkout out the live demo of the project: [React Weather Dashboard] (https://sumanjalivijay06.github.io/ReactWeatherInsightsDashboard/)

-# React Weather Dashboard

-A web application to display the current weather and forecast for various cities around the world.
-This project uses the OpenWeatherMap API to fetch weather data and is built with React.

 ## API Reference

 ### API's Used